 Although saline implants are not as commonly performed as cohesive Silicone Gel Breast implants, they are the only breast implant where a very large size can easily be inserted through a telescopic incision in the armpit.
-Because of some of the advantages of the cohesive gel breast implant, over 95% of all patients now choose to select a cohesive gel “gummy bear” breast implant.
+Because of some of the advantages of the cohesive gel breast implant, over 95% of all patients now choose to select the cohesive gel “gummy bear” implant.

-The Saline breast implant shell can be inserted through a very small key hole incision, such as the armpit, the areola, belly button or under the breast.
+The Saline implant shell can be inserted through a very small key hole incision, such as the armpit, the areola, belly button or under the breast.

 Once inserted in the pocket, the saline breast implant is then inflated with sterile saline water and the breast implant adopts its pre-selected shape.

 The benefits of the Saline Implant are that they have been around for 30 or 40 years and have a long history of safety and they can be inserted into their pocket through very tiny, “key hole” incisions.
 Other benefits of saline breast implants are:

 - If the Saline Implant ruptures, the body will absorb the saline with no harm

 The disadvantages of the saline breast implant are they do not generally feel as natural as a cohesive gel “gummy bear” implant and are prone to rippling and they may leak.
 The saline breast implant comes with a ten-year warranty and there is a high probability of leaking during that period of time.

 Other procedures that can be done along with the surgery are Mommy Makeovers and liposuction.
 An addition procedure that would enhance the result is a Breast Lift (Mastopexy) – if the breasts are too saggy.

 Risks and Complications

 The risks and complications for Augmentation with a Saline Implant include: